Harry Farr: Court martial

 The court martial found Farr guilty of cowardice under section 4(7) of the Army Act 1881 and sentenced him to death.
-From August 1914 to October 1918, the death sentence did not always result in an execution: only 11% of death sentences during this time resulted in an actual execution, and the proportion was even lower for those found guilty of cowardice (3.3%).
-At the time of Farr's guilty sentence, however, there was scepticism of the army's moral conduct and professionalism from figures like General Sir Douglas Haig; from 1916 onwards, Kitchener's Army brought an influx of conscripts into the army, and senior military professionals were not certain how these men would fare on the front line.
-They believed that firm discipline was necessary to ensure the new conscripts would persist.
+From August 1914 to October 1918, the death sentence did not always result in an execution: only 11% of death sentences during this time were actually carried out, and the proportion was even lower for those found guilty of cowardice (3.3%).
+At the time of Farr's guilty sentence, however, there was scepticism of the army's moral conduct and professionalism from figures like General Sir Douglas Haig; from 1916 onwards, Kitchener's Army brought an influx of volunteers into the army, and senior army officers were not certain how these men would fare on the front line.
+They believed that firm discipline was necessary to ensure the new volunteers would persist.
 Furthermore, the psychiatrist Simon Wessely writes that the four soldiers who testified against Farr at his trial had fought in the particularly brutal Battle of Flers–Courcelette on 17 September (the day on which Farr had deserted the front line), and were likely influenced by a sense of "honour"—feeling disappointed that a fellow soldier had let them down.
 The combination of military honour and the need for discipline may have led to Farr's ultimate death.
 As Farr's guilty sentence was passed up the chain of command for approval, his sentence did not change.
 Haig, as the Commander-in-Chief of the British Expeditionary Force subsequently confirmed the execution order.
 The transcript of the court martial, consisting largely of military terminology, runs to 1,353 words; of these, Farr spoke 445.
 The whole trial lasted 20 minutes.